What is the course about?

 What will we cover?

-- Placing text set in a word processing program, and placing image and graphics.
+- Placing text set in a word processing program, and placing images

-- Basic introduction to master pages, working with style sheets and working with colour.
+- Basic introduction to master pages and styles

 - Exporting a document for print.